 FSU Investigator Responsibilities

 The Principal Investigator ("PI") is the individual who assumes full responsibility for a research study.
-The PI is required to:
+The PI, together with other research study staff, are required to:

 - Conduct the FSU IRB approved research protocol